pcolt/playwright-scraper/readme.md

 ## Usage

-`npm run start` or `node index.js` to start the microservice listening to new Redis messages.
+`npm start` or `node index.js` to start the microservice listening to new Redis messages.

 ##### Docker